danielsularea/lily.work/_work/2017-11-16-ibm-clinical-review.md

 As a result, having visual choices and feedback was important to casual users who weren't familiar with the entire search toolbelt. *The manual selection method then is straightforward and comfortable.*

 <figure class="js--zoom">
-  <video loop autoplay name="Manual search using modal inputs" src="../assets/img/clinicalreview/manualsearch.mov"></video>
+  <video controls loop autoplay name="Manual search using modal inputs" src="../assets/img/clinicalreview/manualsearch.mov"></video>
   <!-- <figcaption>Made in Framer</figcaption> -->
 </figure>